 Applications and Performance

-While the DS1618+ doesn’t have the hardware transcoding capabilities that the DS418play we reviewed recently, it can still act as a Plex server, using the local storage to host your video, audio, and image files.
-In our case however, we have a separate VM server hosting our dedicated Plex server, so we were able to simply point that to the DS1618+ and use its storage for our multimedia files.
+While the QSAN XCubeNAS XN5004T doesn’t have any hardware transcoding capabilities like many consumer-based NAS devices, it can still act as a Plex server storage target, using the local storage to host your video, audio, and image files.
+In our environment we have a separate VM server hosting our dedicated Plex server, so we were able to simply point that to the XN5004T and use its storage for our multimedia files.

-Our SHR CrystalDiskMark results are below, and as we predicted, the DS1618+ was able to provide us with enough data to max out our 1Gbps NIC.
+Our RAID 5 CrystalDiskMark results are below, and as we predicted, the NX5004T was able to provide us with enough data to nearly max out the single 1Gbps NIC that we had connected for most tests.